Nagamachi Station: History

-Nagamachi Station opened on November 2, 1894, as a military station of Nippon Railway.
+Nagamachi Station opened on November 2, 1894, as a military station of the Nippon Railway.
 It was opened to the general public on February 21, 1896.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.
 The subway station opened on June 15, 1987.

 Passenger statistics

 In fiscal 2018, the JR East station was used by an average of 9,513 passengers daily (boarding passengers only).
 In the same year, the Sendai Subway station was used by an average of 8,477 passengers daily.